 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Shiseido reported total greenhouse gas emissions of approximately 1,008,126,000 kg CO2e.
-This includes Scope 1 emissions of about 21,105,000 kg CO2e, Scope 2 emissions of around 13,617,000 kg CO2e, and significant Scope 3 emissions totalling approximately 973,000,000 kg CO2e.
-The company has set ambitious climate commitments, aiming for a 46.2% reduction in absolute Scope 1 and 2 emissions by 2030, using 2019 as the baseline year.
-Additionally, Shiseido targets carbon neutrality for Scope 1 and 2 emissions by 2026.
-Shiseido's long-term goals include achieving net-zero emissions across its entire value chain by 2050.
-This encompasses a 90% reduction in Scope 1 and 2 emissions and a 97% reduction in Scope 3 emissions per USD of value added by 2050.
-The company also plans to increase its sourcing of renewable electricity from 18% in 2019 to 100% by 2030, further enhancing its sustainability efforts.
+In 2023, Shiseido Company Limited reported total greenhouse gas emissions of approximately 1,008,126,000 kg CO2e.
+This includes Scope 1 emissions of about 21,105,000 kg CO2e, Scope 2 emissions of approximately 13,617,000 kg CO2e, and significant Scope 3 emissions amounting to about 973,000,000 kg CO2e.
+The company has set ambitious targets to achieve carbon neutrality for Scope 1 and Scope 2 emissions by 2026, with a science-based target of reducing these emissions by 46.2% by 2030 from a 2019 baseline.
+Shiseido's long-term commitment includes a goal to reach net-zero greenhouse gas emissions across its entire value chain by 2050.
+This encompasses a 90% reduction in absolute Scope 1 and 2 emissions and a 97% reduction in Scope 3 emissions per USD of value added by 2050.
+Additionally, the company aims to increase its sourcing of renewable electricity from 18% in 2019 to 100% by 2030.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Shiseido's commitment to mitigating climate change and reducing its carbon footprint in the cosmetics industry.

 Access structured emissions data, company-specific emission factors, and source documents